ostifede02/object_tracking/README.md

-# Object tracking using Kalman filter
+# Object tracking using Kalman filter and aruco markers
-The goal of this project is to learn and implement a Kalman filter for object tracking.
-It aims to develop a model to track an object and predict it's future position.
+This project aims is to learn and implement a Kalman filter for object tracking.
+The goal is to develop a model to track an object and predict it's future position and velocity.

-This project will finally be implemented in my thesis project: [pick and place delta robot](https://github.com/ostifede02/2dr).
+This project will finally be implemented in my thesis project: [pick and place delta robot](https://github.com/ostifede02/2dr_ws).

 ## state space model